wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 So what is the point of cheating the widths like this?
 One of the basic tenets in responsive coding is letting the content drive the code, not the other way around.
 If you have a look at the two screens below, notice the amount of horizontal white space between the Primary Menu Links and the CTA Button.
 There is plenty of available space at the large desktop size, but we've run out of room at the laptop size and smaller.
 We wouldn't have noticed this without the width cheats, unless we had entered the real content and styles, which defeats the purpose of a fast wireframe pass.

-Now that we can see in the browser where we run out of space in the header, we can adapt and switch over to the mobile wireframes (which we haven't coded yet, that section is next).
+Now that we can see in the browser where we run out of space in the header, we can adapt and switch over to the mobile wireframes (which we haven't coded yet).
 The important part is that we're not inventing the switch over point first and hoping the content will fit, we're letting the content dictate when we switch to mobile.

 Large Desktop Screen